stephenh/stephenh.github.com/_posts/2016-09-16-one-true-way-of-indenting.markdown

 One good exception for indent-by-one is to use indent-by-two for method declarations.

-This pushes the wrapped parameter declarations in another level, which is because then they are not aligned with the implementation code:
+This pushes the wrapped parameter declarations in another level, so that then they are not vertically aligned with the lines in the method body, and so don't accidentally blend into the method body:

 ```java
 // method declaration